What is brachioplasty?

 Basic blood tests, to check for infection, anemia, and kidney function

 Your surgeon may give you more instructions on how to prepare for your surgery.

 What happens during a brachioplasty?

 Your surgeon can explain the details of your surgery.
-A cosmetic surgeon and a team
+Your surgeon and a team of nurses

 In most cases, you will get general anesthesia.
 This is to help you sleep through

 the operation.
 You won’t feel anything.
 Or you may get local anesthesia and a medicine

 that will keep you relaxed but awake.

 The anesthesiologist will watch your heart rate, blood pressure, and other vital signs

 You may get antibiotics during and after the procedure.
 This is to help prevent infection.